Umm Al Houl

-Umm Al Houl (ام الحول) is an industrial district in Qatar located in the municipality of Al Wakrah.
+Umm Al Houl (أم الحول) is an industrial district in Qatar located in the municipality of Al Wakrah.
 To the north of Umm Al Houl is the city of Al Wakrah while Mesaieed is to the south.

 The government has designated the district as a free economic zone starting in early 2019.
 Qatar's largest seaport, Hamad Port, is located here.

 Etymology

 The first constituent, umm, is the Arabic word for "mother" and is a common prefix used to denote geographical features.
 Houl is an Arabic term reserved for a type of snare.
 Historically, birds of considerable size were commonly caught here using traps, lending the area its name.

 History

 In 1895 the Sheikh of Abu Dhabi attempted to claim it as his western frontier but his claim was rejected by his superiors in the British government.

 J.G.
 Lorimer's Gazetteer of the Persian Gulf gives an account of Umm Al Houl in 1908, referring to it as "Dohat [bay] Umm al-Hūl" and giving its location as 5 miles south of Al Wakrah.
 He goes on to state:

 There was formerly a small settlement of the Sudan [Suwaidi] tribe here, but it has been abandoned in consequence of the badness of the water supply.
 Remains are visible of a village and fort.